felixthoemmes/rddapp/debugging/debugging-notes.md

 ## bug reports

-**bug 1)** Felix: "The power analysis in the shiny interface sometimes breaks, and does not return any result.
-I am not sure why this is happening."
+**bug 1)** Felix: "In terms of the power analysis, I don't have a reproducible example.
+In the beta version, it appears to crash every time I try to use the power analysis that searches over a grid (the lower panel in the shiny app)."

 **bug 2)** dataset causes shiny GUI to crash